 Women were overrepresented in the low-paid, more contingent, less stable jobs in these sectors of the economy in the first place.
 They were the ones standing on the edge of the cliff, and it isn’t shocking that they are the first ones to lose their footing.
 Emily Martin, National Women’s Law Center

 COVID-19 Is Fast Becoming a Women’s Economic Crisis.

 Women are doing more work at home, facing more job losses and doing more of the dangerous essential work during the coronavirus pandemic.
 The unemployment rate for women stands at an unprecedented rate — 15.5% — the first time ever that U.S. women have faced a double-digit unemployment rate.
 For Black and Hispanic women, it’s worse: 16.4% and 20.2%, respectively.
 The unemployment rate for men is 13%; for white men, it is 12.4%.
-Reported in Huffington Post in May 2020 in article by Emily Peck
+Reported in Huffington Post in May 2020 in an article by Emily Peck.

 Women need training in technology, job search, and salary negotiations skills to find better jobs.
 They also need a support system to help them build confidence to compete for these jobs.